 You can e-mail the Admissions Team on: email@example.com

 Information on Primary Admissions available from www.kent.gov.uk.

 Schools hold open evenings/ afternoons

 Offers of school places sent out/available online

-If you applied online we will email you on 18 April 2017 after 4pm to tell you which school you have been offered.
+If you apply online we will email you on 16 April 2019 after 4pm to tell you which school you have been offered.
 We cannot guarantee the exact time you will receive your email, this will depend on your email service provider.

-You can also log in from 5pm on 18 April 2017 to view your offer.
-If you need to reset your password you must use the email address you registered with.
+You can also log in from 5pm on 16 April 2019 to view your offer.

 For advice call 03000 41 21 21 or email email@example.com.

 Find out what to do after you get your offer.